ibmresilient/resilient-community-apps/fn_darktrace/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-Bi-directional App for Darktrace.
-Pulls in new AI Analyst Events as they are created and creates a case in SOAR for each group of events.
+Bi-directional poller app for Darktrace.
+A poller provides near real-time pulls of AI Analyst Events as they are created and creates a case in SOAR for each group of events.

 As new events are added to a group, the case automatically updates with the new data.